Writing plans and reports

 If you take the time to research them thoroughly they can help reveal potential and possible limits to your project, as well as revealing how and why your building developed the way it did, and why it is unique to your community.

-National Churches Trust: statements of significance and need
+Find out more: statements of significance and need

 Other plans and reports

 Some projects, and some funders, will require more specialised plans and reports.
+Our Gateway Grant programme might be used to help fund such reports.

 These may include things like; condition survey, archeological survey report, audience development plan, access plan or conservation plan.